srkidd/azure-pipelines-agent/docs/noderunner.md

 ## Install Node runner manually

-To install required Node runner on your agent, please, follow steps:
+To manually install the required Node runner on your agent, please, use the following steps:

-1. Download the latest binaries of required Node version from https://releases.nodejs.org/
+1. Download the latest binaries of required Node version from https://releases.nodejs.org/ for your operating system.
-1. Extract downloaded binaries into under `node` folder under the `agent/externals` directory:
+1. Extract downloaded binaries into the `node` folder under the `agent/externals` directory.

 Windows:
 ```powershell